-Lot modifications - lot modification capital expenditures are incurred to modify the foundational structures required to set a new home after a previous home has been removed.
+Lot modifications - consist of expenditures incurred to modify the foundational structures required to set a new home after a previous home has been removed.
 These expenditures are necessary to create a revenue stream from a new site renter and often improve the quality of the community.
 Other lot modification expenditures include land improvements added to annual RV sites to aid in the conversion of transient RV guests to annual contracts.

-Growth projects - growth projects consist of revenue generating or expense reducing activities at the properties.
+Growth projects - consist of revenue generating or expense reducing activities at the properties.
 These include, but are not limited to, utility efficiency and renewable energy projects, site, slip or amenity upgrades such as the addition of a garage, shed or boat lift, and other special capital projects that substantiate an incremental rental increase.

-Rebranding - rebranding includes new signage at our RV communities and the costs of building an RV mobile application and updated website.
+Rebranding - includes new signage at our RV communities and the costs of building an RV mobile application and updated website.

-Capital improvements subsequent to acquisition - often require 24 to 36 months to complete after closing and include upgrading clubhouses; landscaping; new street light systems; new mail delivery systems; pool renovations including larger decks, heaters and furniture; new maintenance facilities; lot modifications; and new signage including main signs and internal road signs.
+Capital improvements to recent acquisitions - often require 24 to 36 months to complete after closing and include upgrading clubhouses; landscaping; new street light systems; new mail delivery systems; pool renovations including larger decks, heaters and furniture; new maintenance facilities; lot modifications; and new signage including main signs and internal road signs.